yuralala8/object-relations-assessment-final-web-062617/README.md

 # Object Relations Assessment

 For this assignment, we'll be building out Netflix!
-A viewer has left many ratings on movies, and a movie has been rated by many views.
+A viewer has left many ratings on movies, and a movie has been rated by many viewers.

 As always, make sure to sketch out your domain and think about the single source of truth for your data.